Invertibility for non-Hermitian and symmetric random band matrices with sublinear bandwidth and discrete entries: The proof for the independent case

 We upper bound $\mathbb{P}(A_n^\mathbf{I}v=0)$ via the following approach: for rows indexed in $I_{k_i+1}$ we use randomness from $T_{I_{k_i}}$ (see \eqref{blockformofd}), and for all other rows indexed by $I_l$ we use randomness from the diagonal component $D_l$.
 This helps us to make the best use of anticoncentration properties for each component of $v$.
+More formally, for this vector $v$,